Home » $10 and Beyond, Decor, Headline

-Make a PB-Inspired Tiled Mirror
+Make a Pottery Barn-Inspired Tiled Mirror for $11:

 One of the best ways to get the look for less from the dollar store is to combine small components into a larger piece that makes a single statement.
 You usually can't find large pieces at the dollar store, but you can find small things and put them together!
 This designer-inspired mirror is a prime example of taking a few small items and making them look much more expensive once they are put together.